A travel journal helps you slow down and makes your travels more meaningful. Here are 21 powerful tips to get writing on your next trip.

 Travel journal for beginners

-If you scroll Pinterest and see flatlays of picture-perfect journals packed with wise quotes and beautiful sketches, you might feel too intimidated to even start.
+If you scroll Pinterest and see picture-perfect journals packed with beautiful sketches, you’ll be too intimidated to start.

 Buy a simple journal that you won’t mind “spoiling” with awkward doodles or sloppy handwriting.

 Remember that it’s better to have an imperfect journal that’s yours than none at all.

 Travel journal ideas

 If you don’t know where to start, search for some travel quotes and jot them down in your journal.

 Or use your journal for basic research about your destination.

 A journal is your record of experiences – it’s not a perfect narrative waiting to be published.

 Here are some travel journal prompts to get you writing: